Here’s the lineup of 2018 authors:

 Canada’s first Poet Laureate, was born in the Okanagan Valley.
 A distinguished novelist, poet, editor, professor, historian, and tireless supporter of fellow writers, Bowering has authored more than eighty books, including works of poetry, fiction, autobiography, biography and youth fiction.
 His most recent books include The Hockey Scribbler, Writing the Okanagan, 10 Women and The Dad Dialogues.
 He is an officer of the Order of Canada, and a member of the Order of British Columbia.
-A native of British Columbia, he lives in Vancouver.
+He lives in Vancouver.
 His latest book, written with George Stanley, is Some End/West Broadway.

 is the author of thirteen books of poetry, fiction, and creative non-fiction, including Mnemonic: A book of Trees and Patrin and the newly released Euclid’s Orchard & Other Essays (Mother Tongue).
 She has been a finalist for the Hubert Evans Non-Fiction Prize and the Ethel Wilson Fiction Prize and won the Edna Staebler Personal Essay Prize.
 The French translation of Patrin, titled Courtepointe, will be released by Marchand des feuilles in 2018.
 She lives on the Sechelt Peninsula with her husband John Pass.